 These radio-friendly singles came from three albums produced by Lower Hutt-based HMV in-house producer Alan Galbraith – Mark Williams (1975), Sweet Trials (1976) and Taking It All In Stride (1977).
 They charted No.2, No.14 and No.14 respectively.
 Tracks from these pop-soul albums are now viewed as rare groove classics by soul music fans.

-In music magazine Hot Licks (no.19 1975) Mark Williams explained his easy-going, working relationship with Alan Galbraith, his HMV producer:
+In music magazine Hot Licks (#19, 1975) Mark Williams explained his easy-going, working relationship with Alan Galbraith:

 “Alan sent up a whole lot of material and I had a listen through them and picked out which ones I wanted to do and which ones I didn’t.
 And the ones I didn’t want to do we did.”